kenillo/IOS101-Pre-work/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [x] Users are able to see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

 ## Video Walkthrough